netlify/zip-it-and-ship-it/README.md

 `listFunctionsFiles`) as a named parameter called `featureFlags`.
 It consists of an object where each key is the name of a feature flag and the values are Booleans indicating whether each feature flag is enabled or disabled.

-The list of all feature flags currently being used can be found at [here](src/feature_flags.js).
+The list of all feature flags currently being used can be found [here](src/feature_flags.js).

 # Troubleshooting